emmanuel-tan/delta-te-pipeline/README.md

 While this project is functional and complete in its current form, it is not yet deployment-ready.
 The following items outline future improvements and enhancements planned to bring it closer to production, research, or commercial standards:

+- [ ] Built-in sanity checks and validation (samplesheet schema, FASTQ integrity)
+- [ ] Support for running on HPCs or cloud executors
 - [ ] Improved parameter management and finetuning (ie. CPU and RAM usage, custom directory to save results)
 - [ ] Pre-checks to catch early formatting fails and pre-pulls of Docker images
+- [ ] Benchmarking across datasets (10M+ reads) with runtime/memory profiling
-- [ ] Profiles for running on HPCs or cloud executors
+- [ ] Automated and exapanded results rendering

 # Contact
 If you have any feedback, feel free to contact me at emmanueltan2000@gmail.com, or send me a DM on [Linkedin](https://www.linkedin.com/in/emmanuel-tan-0b89051b3/).